 If you feel stressed try hypnotherapy, massage, meditation, psychotherapy, music, or other methods to achieve balance and harmony within yourself.
 It’s worth the investment and will help keep you healthy for life.

-I hope you watch out for these health dangers and make sure you make other Baby Boomers aware of them.
+I hope you watch out for these health dangers and make sure that other Baby Boomers are aware of them.

 What are you doing to stay healthy for life?
 Please leave a comment below.